 20. The national communication should describe the overall policy context, including any national targets for greenhouse gas mitigation.
-Strategies for sustainable development, low-carbon development strategies or other relevant long-term policy objectives may also be covered.
+Strategies for sustainable development, long-term mitigation strategies (EU) or other relevant policy objectives may also be covered.
 The information presented in the national communication should be complementary to the information presented in the biennial report with relevant references provided, as applicable.
 Relevant inter ministerial decision making processes or bodies may be noted.
 (EU)